amirazzam2000/FileSystemManagement/README.md

 <h3>Ext 2</h3>
   Ext2 (the second extended file system) is a file system for the linux kernel.
 The data in this file system is devided into blocks, these blocks are then grouped into groups.
+  The main structure that stores the files informations and enteries is known as inode (node index)

   The bloks and groups are structured as shown in the image below:

   ![image of Ext 2 sample groups/blocks structure](https://user-images.githubusercontent.com/45884568/119158873-f8429900-ba56-11eb-9711-598e5b0e817e.png)